katma889/LW-assembly-pipeline/README.md

 # LW-assembly-pipeline
 S.discoidus whole genome assembly pipeline
 # Sequencing of lucerne weevil
 ## We sequenced individual 4 different lucerne weevil using Minion flow cells which in total gave us coverage over > 30 times the genome of this weevil.
-Similarly we  sequenced the weevil using linked read technology (10x data) which is over 60 times the coverage of this weevil.
+Similarly we  sequenced the weevil using linked read technology (10x data) which is over 60 times the coverage of the estimated genome of this weevil.
 ### Long read genome assembly of this weevil
  #### We got an output yield of raw data 9.38 Gb, 6.21 Gb, 3.77 Gb and 10.6 Gb from ist. second, 3rd and 4th run respectively.
 We combined the total out from 4 minion runs and ran basecalling.
 First raw fast5 files were base called using guppy